zzx0921/EC601_OpenCV/README.md

 Gaussian filter works better for Gaussiannoise images and median filter works better for Salt-and-pepper images.

 With the increase of kernel size, the image becomes less clear.

+Exercise4

+2.What are the disadvantages of binary threshold?

+Binary threshold convert all images into black and white.
+It will lost other colors for colorful pictures.

+3.When is Adaptive Threshold useful?

+Adaptive Threshold is better for images which have different conditions of different regions.